The-Adam-The/location_guessr_group_project/README.md

 2. After installation, initate react by typing 'npm start'.

-3. After that, in your browser enter the following intothe url bar: http://localhost:3000/
+3. After that, in your browser enter the following into the url bar: http://localhost:3000/

-4. If your installation ran correctly you should see the home page for whereabouts, if you don't check both the terminal for  the client and server side folders, if they are showing errors we suggest reviewing the installation step by step.
+4. If your installation ran correctly you should see the home page for 'whereabouts?'.
+If you don't, check both the terminal for the client and server folders, if they are showing errors we suggest reviewing the installation step by step.
 If you're still having problems please don't hesitate to send us a message explaning your issue and we will help in anyway we can.

 # Development Information